Frequently Asked Questions

 We recommend washing your quilt in lukewarm water on a delicate cycle using a mild, phosphate-free soap.
-Fairfield’s Quilt Wash is an ideal soap for washing your quilt batting.
+Dry on warm

 Question: What is the best quilt batting to use when making a potato bag or other projects that may be exposed to heat?

 100% Cotton Batting and 100% Cotton Fabric will work for potato bags.
 However microwaves need moisture in order to cook food so we suggest putting a cup of water in the microwave or making sure the potatoes are very wet when cooking.
 Also if the microwave is on for too long of a time period or there is not enough moisture the batting or fabric can start to burn.
 Use care and never leave the microwave unattended when using a potato bag.